MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## Q. What size codebase is ideal for training a model?

 To get useful predictions, a codebase should represent the common usage patterns for the APIs, objects, and methods that you use.
-The larger the variety of common usages that a codebase illustrates, the more useful the resulting model is.
+The larger the variety of common usages that a codebase illustrates, the more useful the resulting model is in predicting those usages.

 Training your own model is useful for those cases where your frequently used classes are either private to your codebases or aren't common in the open-source codebases we train with.
 All IntelliCode users get the benefit of the "base model" that's trained on thousands of public repos, for commonly used classes.
 Unless you have unusual usage patterns on those common classes, you won’t need to train on your own code to see good recommendations for them.